rosette-api/helm/charts/rosette-server/README.md

     - _Your license file will be included in the shipment from Rosette Support._
 - A static persistent volume or a storage class capable of dynamically provisioning persistent volumes for the Rosette Roots and the corresponding key set in **values.yaml** or provided during installation like `--set storageClassName=<storage class>` and/or `--set rootsVolumeName=<volume>`.
+  - The persistent volume should have ownership of `2001:0` and a permission mode of `775` or `770`.
+    This can be done for you with an Init Container.
+See [**Persistent Volume Permissions Parameters**](#persistent-volume-permissions-parameters) for more information.
-For more instructions on how to dynamically setup the roots storage, see [examples](#rosette-roots-storage-examples).
+  - For more instructions on how to dynamically setup the roots storage, see [examples](#rosette-roots-storage-examples).

 # Installation
 Before installing or updating the chart you can set the desired endpoints and languages in **values.yaml** by uncommenting the values or by providing them to the command like